-Acquisition by Shire of Northam, Upgrade with no widening of Laneway until point of subdivision
+Acquisition by Shire of Northam, Conversion to Public Road and Upgrade

 Laneway No. 5 is in reasonable condition and constrained by its private ownership.
 It is located in close proximity to the Town Centre.
 The properties adjoining the laneway are considered to be suitable for infill residential development in the mid to long term future, given their strategic location in context of the Town Centre.